csneuro/csneuro.github.io/clearn.md

 ##Bayesian Models of Cognition

 Joshua Tenenbaum of MIT has been investigating Bayesian models of cognition as an alternative to many of the previously mentioned older approaches.
-Tenenbaum's study is centered around three questions about abstract knowledge \cite{tenenbaum2011}:
+Tenenbaum's study is centered around three questions about abstract knowledge [(Tenenbaum et al. , 2011)][tenenbaum2011].

 > (1) How does abstract knowledge guide learning and inference from sparse data?
+>
 > (2) What forms does abstract knowledge take, across different domains and tasks?
+>
 > (3) How is abstract knowledge itself acquired?

 Tenenbaum’s Bayesian model focuses on accounting for two things: learning concepts and learning causal relationships.
 It does this by having “richly structured, expressive knowledge representations (2) with powerful statistical inference engines (questions 1,3)."
 This distinguishes the Bayesian model from the other models mentioned above - a connectivist model requires a powerful statistical inference engines (questions 1,3)  without inherently structured knowledge, whereas a nativist knowledge depends on a structured knowledge (2) with only a relatively simple method of statistical inference.

-Bayesian reasoning is govern by a commonly-cited theorem for probabilistic reasoning, where the probability of event $A$ given observation B is the likelihood of the observed $B$ at $A$ weighted by a prior probability of A:
+Bayesian reasoning is govern by a commonly-cited theorem for probabilistic reasoning, where the probability of event A given observation B is the likelihood of the observed B at A weighted by a prior probability of A:

 $$ P(A \vert B) = \frac{P(B \vert A)P(A)}{P(B)} $$

 Tenenbaum gives an example of the seemingly natural relation between Bayesian reasoning and human learning by noting how neatly Bayesian reasoning fits the way children learn the meanings of new words with such ease, a problem that’s been discussed at great length.
-Paraphrasing the statement of the problem in his paper, suppose a child is presented with pictures of three horses and is told “horse” \cite{tenenbaum2011}.
+Paraphrasing the statement of the problem in his paper, suppose a child is presented with pictures of three horses and is told “horse” [(Tenenbaum et al., 2011)][tenenbaum2011].
 The child could in principle conclude that “horse” means “all horses except Clydesdales”, “all four-legged animals”, “all horses with black spots on their face”, “all non-Clydesdale horses presented only in a picture” etc. The way out under a Bayesian model of learning is that the child is able to infer the correct meaning because she has acquired generalized priors that have taught her that inferring the “basic category”, i.e. associating new words only with salient features of the reference pairings, is often the correct choice.
-This can be formalized by thinking of the child as using Bayes’s theorem to inform her personal probabilities for possible hypotheses $h_{1}, h_{2}, ..., h_{n}$.
-The child uses her “statistical inference engine” to heavily favor that $h_{a}$ which seems most likely to pick out only the most salient features, i.e. that which fits with her experience of successful associations.
+This can be formalized by thinking of the child as using Bayes’s theorem to inform her personal probabilities for possible hypotheses `\( h_{1}, h_{2}, ..., h_{n} \)` .
+The child uses her “statistical inference engine” to heavily favor that `\( h_{a} \)` which seems most likely to pick out only the most salient features, i.e. that which fits with her experience of successful associations.
 Further, the child might recognize, with other priors, that it would be a “suspicious coincidence” if the three animals were horses but the word “horse” meant animal.
 This is very important for the Bayesian cognitive model, as it informs decisions about the specificity of the meaning the word is being mapped to.

-Tenenbaum empirically tested his hypothesis by recreating similar situations with children \cite{tenenbaum2007}.
-He presented children with pictures of objects and told them their ‘names’ (blick, fep, dax) in an imaginary language (Tenenbaum, 2007), with both 1-picture and 3-picture trials.
+Tenenbaum empirically tested his hypothesis by recreating similar situations with children [(Tenenbaum and Xu, 2007)][tenenbaum2007].
+He presented children with pictures of objects and told them their ‘names’ (blick, fep, dax) in an imaginary language [(Tenenbaum and Xu, 2007)][tenenbaum2007], with both 1-picture and 3-picture trials.
 The 3-picture trials sometimes formed a subcategory (Dalmatian), sometimes a basic category (dog), and sometimes a supercategory (animal) - together forming a system of taxonomic constraint.
 He then coaxed the children to choose objects they deemed to be feps, blicks, or daxes and noted when they picked at a subcategory, a basic level, or a higher level.

 The results were consistent with what would be expected of a cognitive model operating with Bayesian principles.
 The patterns of what children chose in certain situations lined up reasonable error with what a purely Bayesian model would have predicted: in line with the “suspicious coincidence” principle children rarely inferred a basic-level category when presented with subcategorical objects and rarely inferred supercategories when presented with basic-level objects.